 To answer "a," the executive must prepare a detailed budget timetable and release it to the public.
 A "b" answer applies if the timetable is made public, but some details are not included.
 A "c" response applies if the timetable is made public, but many important details are excluded, reducing its value for those outside government.
 Answer "d" applies if no timetable is made available to the public.
 As long as a timetable for formulating the Executive's Budget Proposal is released, answer "a, ""b," or "c" may be selected, even if the Executive's Budget Proposal is not made publicly available.

-a.
-Yes, a detailed timetable is released to the public.
+b.
+Yes, a timetable is released, but some details are excluded.